Enhancing Client Safety with Means Safety Planning

 - Means Safety Discussion: “Let’s talk about how we can make your surroundings safer when you’re feeling in crisis.”

-Means safety planning should not be a one-time discussion but rather an integrated part of ongoing therapy.
+Means safety planning should be an ongoing discussion rather than a one-time event.
 Regularly reviewing and updating the safety plan is essential as the client progresses.
-Encourage clients to bring up their experiences with the safety plan during sessions to assess its effectiveness.
+Encourage clients to share their experiences with the safety plan during sessions to assess its effectiveness.
 Questions such as:

 - “How has your safety plan worked for you since we last discussed it?”